 Unusual Options Activity Insight: CrowdStrike Holdings

-CrowdStrike Holdings (NASDAQ:CRWD) shares experienced unusual options activity on Monday.
-The stock price moved down to $249.89 following the option alert.
+CrowdStrike Holdings (NASDAQ:CRWD) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $253.46 following the option alert.

 Three Signs Of Unusual Options Activity